yanmanr/cdk/README.md

 LoadBalancer Stack: Sample code on how to create load balancers and add their listeners, health checks while targets groups in place to forward traffic.

-EC2 Stack: Create Role for EC2 instance, configure userdata, run/create multiple EC2s in few lines of code.
+EC2 Stack: Create Role for EC2 instance, configure userdata, run/create multiple EC2s using loops.

 Lambda Stack: Sample code on how to deploy your lambda functions.